Is 2020 the year of challenger business banking?

 Oxbury wants to support the world-leading industry in moving to an even more sustainable and productive future, while simultaneously backing farmers and the future of UK agriculture.

 There are a plethora of business banking apps in the UK, and this Danish fintech is another example that helps companies manage their expenses.
-Founded in 2015, expense management software Pleo enables managers with real-time overview over company spending, flexible card limits, automatic expense categorisation and direct accounting system integrations.
+Founded in 2015, expense management software Pleo enables managers with a real-time overview over company spending, flexible card limits, automatic expense categorisation and direct accounting system integrations.

 Since the outset, Pleo has raised $80m in funding.